httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

          1. Let next_char be the result of removing the first character of input_string.
          2. If next_char is not DQUOTE or "\\", throw an error.
          3. Append next_char to output_string.
-   3. Else, if char is DQUOTE, remove the first character of input_string and return output_string.
+   3. Else, if char is DQUOTE, return output_string.
    4. Else, append char to output_string.
+   5. If output_string contains more than 1024 characters, throw an error.
 6. Otherwise, throw an error.